abrookins/andrewbrookins.com/_posts/2019-12-17-how-to-write-publish-print-and-sell-a-technical-book.md

 It's also going to be your first window into areas of the topic that you need to research further.

-Here's a very high-level outline (no chapter headings or anything, just concepts) for [The Temple of Django Database Performance](https://spellbookpress.com/books/temple-of-django-database-performance/):
+Here's a very high-level outline (no chapter headings or anything, just concepts) that I created while preparing to write [The Temple of Django Database Performance](https://spellbookpress.com/books/temple-of-django-database-performance/):

 <img src="/images/bookoutline.jpg">